Topologies of open complemented subsets: Concluding comments

-\item To incorporate into the theory of $\cs$-spaces various concepts and results from classical topological spaces.
-Here we only scratched the surface, although new insights were revealed.
-To revisit many classical topological reults with the distinction between pointwise and uniformly continuous functions between $\cs$-spaces at hand.
-It is expected that most of the continuous functions defined or shown to exist are uniformly continuous, rather than pointwise continuous.
-This was known to Bishop in the case of continuous functions between metric spaces, but many case-studies in our general framework indicate that the concept of uniform continuity pervades general topology of $\csb$-spaces too.
+\item To incorporate into the theory of $\cs$-spaces furthe concepts and results from classical topological spaces.
+Here, although new insights were revealed, we only scratched the surface.

+\item To revisit many classical topological results with the distinction between pointwise-like and uniformly-like continuous functions at hand.
+It is expected that most of the continuous functions defined or shown to exist are uniformly-like continuous, rather than pointwise-like continuous.
+This was known to Bishop in the case of continuous functions between metric spaces, but many case-studies in our general framework indicate that the concept of uniform-like continuity pervades topological spaces too.

 \end{enumerate}